mulengac1/2025/README.md

 # 2025
-automated restaurant reservation and review application
+I am building an automated restaurant reservation and review application with resy, opentable, yelp api.